-Do you wonder how Filothei area and Mpenizelos mansion at Adrianou Street are related to the fall of Cyprus to the Ottomans in 1571, during Ottoman-Venetian war?
+Agia Filothei: the Saint of Athens: a life full of strength and support.
+Do you wonder how a modern Athens area and Mpenizelos mansion at Adrianou Street are related to the fall of Cyprus to the Ottomans in 1571, during Ottoman-Venetian war?

 Well, everything starts in Ottoman Athens, at 1522, when a little girl named Paraskevi, coming from the wealth byzantine family of Benizelos or Mpenizelos was born in Athens, where Archbishopric of Athens today is located, at the same name street at Plaka.

 Paraskevi was raised after Orthodox values and education, which was rare during that hard times of Ottoman occupation.
 At her 14 she was forced to get married to and older wealthy man, who died 3 years later.
 So, after he parents died in 1549, she was both free and rich (and educated as well).
-Even with that, Paraskevi did not decide to have another husband, but she wanted to come closed to God, so she became a nun, called Filothei (or Philothei).
+Even with that, Paraskevi did not decide to have another husband, but she wanted to come closed to God, so she became a nun, called Philothei (friend of God).

 Her amazing bio

 She was buying slaves from people and especially women that were to be taken to harems.
-Her work was became more important around 1571, during Ottoman- Venetian war.
-Filothei restored a monastery located in modern Philothei area in Athens, called also Kalogreza, where modern Olympic stadium is located.
+Her work was became more important around 1571, during Ottoman- Venetian war, when she restored a monastery located in modern area in Athens, called also Kalogreza, where modern Olympic stadium is located.
 Toponym Kalogreza comes after Kalogrea, nun in Greek.
-The neighbouring municipality is called Psychico, after a well that Filothei created in the area, so as workers in farms can rest and drink water!
-Besides Filothei, she had estates in Patisia area of Athens, Aigina and Tzia (Dafnis monastery founded in 1550) islands.
+The neighboring municipality is called Psychico, after a well that was created in the area, so as workers in farms can rest and drink water!
+Besides that, she owned estates in Patisia area of Athens, Aigina and Tzia (Dafnis monastery founded in 1550) islands.

 She was creating business in order people to be safe.
-At her monastery there were about 150 nuns, even former muslims and female Cyprus immigrants.
-Filothei was also exchanging letters with Venetians, in order to receive financial assistance for Christians in Greece.
+At her monastery there were about 150 nuns, even former Muslims and female Cyprus immigrants.
+The Saint was also exchanging letters with Venetians, in order to receive financial assistance for Christians in Greece.

 1589.
 Her martyrdom and last days